Status: Josui_021 Submitted

 The submission for Josui_007 has not been approved yet and remains under review.
 My Apple Music for Artists application was approved; however, not all of my music is currently being distributed on Apple Music.
 I’ll continue to proceed at a relaxed pace.
 On YouTube Music, it appears a listener in Japan has played the music — I wonder how they found it.

-Status: Josui_007 Submitted
+Status: Josui_007 Submitted / Distribution Status

 Status: Distribution Issue with Apple Music